 Both the 2012 and 2015 versions of the International Residential Code (IRC) include fire protective membrane requirements to enhance the fire performance of residential floor systems.
 There are several options to meeting IRC requirements for fire protection of I-joist floors.
 APA has developed several resources describing these options.
 To view them, visit I-Joist Fire Assemblies.

 Fire-Rated Systems, Form W305, is designed to bring you up to date on what are considered today among the most cost-effective fire-rated construction systems you can design or build -- wood and wood structural panels systems.
-It provides hard facts about what's available, what's acceptable, and what's best practice.
-This 24-page publication is available as a free downloadable PDF from the APA Publications Library.
+This 24-page publication provides hard facts about what's available, what's acceptable, and what's best practice.
+Download a free PDF from the APA Publications Library.